Sticky molasses. Juniper berries. Fresh oysters. Shagbark hickory.

 They relied on their own ingenuity to making brewing more affordable.
-For example, the original modern Irish beer is the dry stout (think Guinness, or our pub exclusive Wolfhound Stout).
+For example, the original modern Irish beer is the Irish Stout (think Guinness, or our pub exclusive Wolfhound Stout).
 Technical advancements in 19th century malting helped create the very intense black patent malt which allowed Irish brewers to make beer with much less malt, at a significantly lower cost.
 But then they added their own innovation, and instead of using black patent malt, they just roasted their own unmalted barley.
 Roasted barley adds color and flavor without the additional expense that comes from the labor and storage required for malting.

 How did the Irish Red Ale come to be?